pmarches/CHC1203-canbus/README.md

 If I connect a slave unit such as a CHC1102M I get some traffic.
 I think it ensures there is only one master on the canbus, but also any settings changed on the slave get propagated to the master.

+## TODO

+- The venus os sometimes configure the can interface.
+To do so, it has to bring the interface down.
+This program should recover from that.
+ACtually, the program should just exit and the venus watchdog will restart it.